dpsa4fl/overview/README.md

 The following entities participate:
 1. The **clients** are interested in preserving the privacy of their data.
-2. The **aggregation servers** are run by parties that are interested in protecting the client data from each other.
+2. The **aggregation servers** are run by parties that are interested in protecting the client data from the owners of the other aggregation servers.
-3. The **ML server** is run by a party interested in filtering our maliciously crafted client responses.
+3. The **ML server** is run by a party interested in only training on valid client responses.

 ## How it works
 1. The ML server distributes its current model to the clients.